CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

    switch (action.type) {
 ```

 Now our test of the initial state passes, but our test for while loading fails.
 Previously the way that the app ensured the `loading` flag was set while loading was the fact that it was *initially* set.
-Now that it's initially cleared, we need to *change* the value when `load` is called.
+Now that it's initially cleared, we need to *change* the value when `loadRestaurants` is called.
 We can do this by adding a new action that is dispatched immediately in the `loadRestaurants` thunk, before the API is called:

 ```diff
 +export const START_LOADING = 'START_LOADING';